albertopeam/Android-Infrastructure/README.md

 In case of the code completes successfully the onSuccess method of the Callback will be invoked.

-If any exception is triggered in the UseCase the onError method of the Callback will be invoked with an Error.
-This can be an NotRecoverableError or a Error that is recoverable.
-We can choose to recover or not from this Error checking the isRecoverable() method of the Error.
+If any exception is triggered in the UseCase the onException method of the Callback will be invoked with a HandledException.
+Then we can choose to recover from it invoking its recover method.
-Recoverable Errors are usefull for handling Exceptions without repetitives endless of "if, else if, else" blocks.
 ```java
 void toUpperCase(String aString){
     useCaseExecutor.execute(aString, upperCaseUseCase, new Callback<String>(){